reembadami/ny-housing-mlp/README.md

 # ny-housing-mlp
-Multi-layer perceptron built from scratch to predict bedroom counts from New York housing data.
+A NumPy-based neural network to predict bedroom counts from NYC housing data.
+Includes custom layers, activations, and training loop with the Adam optimizer — no ML libraries used.